EliaTogni/Univault/Privatezza e Protezione dei Dati.md

 ![[StatisticalData.png]]

-In the statistic data case, the transboundary stands between the statistical data release to the public and the initial data.
+In the statistical data case, the transboundary stands between the statistical data released to the public and the initial data.

 ----------------------------------------------------------------